ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 Spring-boot application that connects to Kafka and uses Kafka Streams API to transform some "input" topics into a new "output" topic in Kafka.

+## Serialization/Deserialization (SerDes) formats

+In order to run this project, you can use [JSON](https://www.json.org) or [Avro](http://avro.apache.org/docs/current/gettingstartedjava.html) formats for data serialization/deserialization to/from Kafka.
+The default format is `JSON`.
+Throughout this document, I will point out what to do if you want to use `Avro`.

+**P.S.
+Avro SerDes is a work in progress and it is not completely implemented!**

 ## Start Environment

 ### Docker Compose